This story was originally written for the Driven to Desire Challenge

 Banner finds a patch of McCarty's hand that's not taped, bandaged, or plugged into something, and he gives him a firm squeeze.
 "I gotta go.
 Black is waiting outside."

-He's folded forward on the couch, elbows on his knees, hands wringing between them.
+He's bent forward on the couch, elbows on his knees, hands wringing between them.
 The Seal of the President of the United States stares back at him, proclaiming in bold relief the President's mastery of this chamber, if not the world.
 "Hey, uh…I know you're off now…"

 My spirits lift.
 My President is calling on me.

 Play it cool, Em.
 I let go of the door and walk toward him.
-He senses my movement but he doesn't turn.
+He senses my movement but doesn't turn.

-What I wouldn't give to reach over the couch and lay my hands on those shoulders, press my thumbs in small circles while I knead the tension from his neck, loosen his tie, undo the collar, slipping the buttons one at a time through the smooth cotton openings.
+What I wouldn't give to reach over the couch and lay my hands on those shoulders, press my thumbs in small circles while I knead the tension from his neck, loosen his tie, undo the collar, slip the buttons one at a time through the smooth cotton openings.